-- include details of your progress towards completion of agreed project activities - show the total eligible expenditure incurred to date - include evidence of expenditure - include information on any First Nations engagement with the project - include photographic evidence as appropriate to demonstrate progress - be submitted by the report due date (you can submit reports ahead of time if you have completed relevant project activities).
+- include details of your progress towards completion of agreed project activities - show the total eligible expenditure incurred to date - include evidence of expenditure - be submitted by the report due date (you can submit reports ahead of time if you have completed relevant project activities).

-You will need discuss any project or milestone reporting delays with your funding agreement contact as soon as you become aware of them.
+You will need to discuss any project or milestone reporting delays with your funding agreement contact as soon as you become aware of them.